civicrm/composer-compile-plugin/README.md

 * Enforces permission model to address historical concerns about `composer` hooks and untrusted libraries.
 * Integration-tests pass on both `composer` v1.10 and v2.0-dev (*at time of writing*).

-The plugin is currently in version `0.x`.
-The integration-tests are passing, and it seems to be working for the original need, but it's also new and hasn't seen wide-spread testing yet.

 ## Documentation

 * [site-build.md](doc/site-build.md): Managing the root package (for site-builders)